-Solidify your knowledge by taking the following quiz:
+Solidify your knowledge by taking the following quiz.

 If you fancy a challenge, our custom quiz is here to push you further!
 Try this quiz on the contents of the mediastinum, or customise it to suit your needs.

-Lymphatics and neurovasculature of the esophagus
+Explore the lymphatics and neurovasculature of the esophagus in the gallery below.

-|Definition||Esophagus is a muscular, tubular part of the gastrointestinal tract, connecting the pharynx to the stomach.|
+|Definition||Esophagus is a muscular, tubular part of the gastrointestinal tract, connecting the pharynx to the stomach|

-Cervical part: between pharyngoesophageal junction and upper thoracic aperture
+Cervical part: Between pharyngoesophageal junction and upper thoracic aperture

-Thoracic part: between upper thoracic aperture and esophageal hiatus
+Thoracic part: Between upper thoracic aperture and esophageal hiatus

-Abdominal part: between esophageal hiatus and gastroesophageal junction
+Abdominal part: Between esophageal hiatus and gastroesophageal junction

 |Function||Propel food from pharynx to stomach through peristaltic movements|

-Arterial supply: esophageal branches of inferior thyroid artery, esophageal branches of aorta, right intercostal arteries, esophageal branches of left gastric artery
+Arterial supply: Esophageal branches of inferior thyroid artery, esophageal branches of aorta, right intercostal arteries, esophageal branches of left gastric artery

-Venous drainage: esophageal veins drain into inferior thyroid vein, azygos venous system, left gastric vein
+Venous drainage: Esophageal veins drain into inferior thyroid vein, azygos venous system, left gastric vein

-Innervation via esophageal plexus: parasympathetic innervation from vagus nerve (CN X), recurrent laryngeal nerve; sympathetic supply from cervical and thoracic sympathetic trunk and thoracic spinal nerves T5-T12
+Innervation via esophageal plexus: Parasympathetic innervation from vagus nerve (CN X), recurrent laryngeal nerve; sympathetic supply from cervical and thoracic sympathetic trunk and thoracic spinal nerves T5-T12

 Myenteric plexus (of Auerbach) and submucosal plexus (of Meissner) embedded in esophageal wall play role in regulating peristalsis

-Lymphatics: deep cervical lymph nodes, regional lymph nodes (juxtaoesophageal lymph nodes), paratracheal, superior and inferior tracheobronchial lymph nodes, left gastric and coeliac lymph nodes
+Lymphatics: Deep cervical lymph nodes, regional lymph nodes (juxtaoesophageal lymph nodes), paratracheal, superior and inferior tracheobronchial lymph nodes, left gastric and coeliac lymph nodes

-Posterior: vertebral column, distal part of descending thoracic aorta
+Posterior: Vertebral column, distal part of descending thoracic aorta

-Anterior: trachea, left main bronchus, left atrium of heart
+Anterior: Trachea, left main bronchus, left atrium of heart

-Lateral: proximal part of descending thoracic aorta
+Lateral: Proximal part of descending thoracic aorta

 Continue your learning